 Optional: Bar hopping in Mykonos Town

 If you still have a bit of energy left after a busy day, you can consider bar hopping in Mykonos Town.
 It’s the last day of your Mykonos itinerary after all!
-Mykonos is known for its partying, and one of the best ways to experience some of that culture is by bar hopping.
-Some of the most popular bars in Mykonos include the Skandinavian Bar, Scarpa Bar and Lola Mykonos, but you’ll also find a ton of other great bars in the area.
-Cheers!
+Mykonos is known for its parties, and one of the best ways to experience some of that culture is by bar hopping.

 If you have any questions feel free to leave a comment below or send me an email.
 I always love helping you out!
 Do you know some other great places to visit in Mykonos that you think I should add to this Mykonos itinerary?
 Let me know in the comments!